-Located outside of Kanazawa, Kayotei is a traditional Japanese ryokan set within the forested hills of Yamanaka Onsen.
+Located outside of Kanazawa, Kayotei is a traditional Japanese ryokan set within the forested hills of Yamanaka Onsen in Kaga.
 The Kayotei boasts 10 Sukiya suites arranged in the traditional style of a tea ceremony pavilion mixing antique tansu chests of drawers, low-polished oak tables, hand-painted screens, traditional ceramic pieces and modern sculptural designs.
 The ryokan includes two indoor communal baths sourced from natural hot springs.
 The baths are glassed in on three sides, providing guests with onsen views of natural forest scenery.
 Kayotei’s chefs prepare Japanese Kaiseki cuisine served in tatami rooms.

 Location: Located along the Kakusenkei Gorge and a short distance from Koorogi Bridge, guests of the Kayotei have ample opportunity to view picturesque surroundings.

 Intimacy: All 10 sukiya style suites are meticulously decorated to inspire a deep feeling of serenity in guests.

 Authenticity: From accommodations to cuisine to the opulent bathhouses, the staff has worked hard to ensure guests can enjoy an unadulterated, traditional Japanese experience.

 - Hotel Type

 - Location Type

 - Safety Deposit Boxes

 The boutique hotel has a total of 10 traditional rooms outfitted with tatami mats and private bathrooms.